0x1115-inc/essential-gadgets/README.md

 `/applications/{app-name}`: The directory contains the source code of the application.
 Each application should be an instance of [Flask](http://flask.palletsprojects.com/en/stable/tutorial/layout/) and placed in a separate directory.
 `/docs`: The directory contains the documentation of the project.
 `/library`: The directory contains the shared libraries.
 In some cases, the shared libraries can be used by multiple applications.
 `/web`: The directory contains the web interface source code of the project.
 It can be known as the frontend of the project.
+`/websites`: The directory of public deployment website.
+Commonly, the built code from `/web` will be copied to each nest folders in this directory.
+Each folder is a separate website and have different git repository.

 ## Deployment